-We’ve had to use data from UK SHARP helmet testing labs because only they give comparative scores so we can see how well helmets perform relative to each other.
-So that’s what we use, but remember, they use ECE rated helmets sourced in the UK, which may differ from US DOT helmets.
-So, it’s far from perfect and some brands are excluded (read more in the methodology section at the bottom) but it’s the best data we’ve got.
+But note: SHARP uses ECE rated helmets sourced in the UK, which may differ from US DOT helmets.
+So, it’s far from perfect and some brands are excluded (read more in the methodology section at the bottom) but it’s the best insight we feel we can give you.

-So, here are the results of our latest survey – using updated data from 2016-20 and showing which are the safest crash helmet brands.
+So, here are the results of our latest survey – using updated data from 2016-22 and showing which are the safest crash helmet brands.
 If you’re after a new helmet and haven’t got time to read our reviews, you might want to consider one of these brands.

-In seventh place is the daddy of the Nolan group brands.
+In fifth place is the daddy of the Nolan group brands.
 Every single one of the thirteen tested Nolan helmets has scored 4/5 stars in the SHARP safety test.
 Just Wow.
 What's also notable is that each of their tested flip-up helmets scored 100% when it came to keeping their chin bar fully locked - which really isn't easy to do.
 That's a real testament to their design, manufacturing and quality control excellence.
 For all our Nolan helmet articles, look here.

 Any chart/study like this has it's drawbacks of course, but hopefully it's a pretty good snapshot of how safe some of the main helmet brands will perform in an accident, relative to each other.